BunkFest: History

+Event

+Bunkfest runs for three days (Friday to Sunday) over the first weekend after the August Bank Holiday, which is usually the first weekend in September.
+As of 2024, it has two principal venues at the Kinecroft and Bull Croft fields in the centre of Wallingford, with other fringe venues spread throughout the town centre, principally in pubs, clubs, restaurants and cafes.

 The festival is intended to appeal to a wide audience and should be thought of as a music festival with broad family appeal.
-The main stage features light music and dancing during the day and lively folk, folk-rock and world music acts in the evening.
+The main stage, in the Kinecroft, features light music and dancing during the day and lively folk, folk-rock and world music acts in the evening.
 Other venues round the town feature a wide variety of acts ranging from quiet, contemplative folk artists and singer-songwriters to raucous rock bands.

-The festival attracts between thirty and fifty dance sides.
-The dance programme varies from year to year, and has included, Cotswold and Border Morris, Appalachian and Eastern European forms, as well as traditional Irish, Scottish and Welsh forms.

-BunkFest went on hiatus in 2020 & will return in 2021.

-In 2022 BunkFest celebrated it 20th anniversary appreciating its roots starting out as a small marquee in a pub parking lot to the grand festival it is today.

-Events

-The festival centres on the Kinecroft, a five and a half acre open space enclosed by what are thought to be 9th century defensive walls, but involves performances in local pubs and other venues, with most free to attend.
-The Cholsey and Wallingford Railway brings people from the main rail network at Cholsey.
-The festival includes performances on the train and on boats on the River Thames.
+The Cholsey and Wallingford heritage railway line brings people from the main rail network at Cholsey station and includes performances on the train.
+The festival also includes boat trips on the River Thames operated by Salters Steamers, with live music being played on each boat.